Experiments are time consuming. Yes. But are they worth your time? Totally!

 - Double check the URL to make sure that the users will land on the intended landing page, not your homepage or anything with irrelevant information.

 - Track with UTM parameters.
-This helps in analyzing which campaign is working out for you.
+The UTM codes help in analyzing which campaign is working out for you.

 - A default notification must be setup in case of service worker failure.